Symptoms

 See our Functional Seizures page for further information

-Hypersensitivity: being over sensitive to light, sound, smell, touch or taste.
+Hypersensitivity: Over-sensitivity to light, sound, or touch.

 ©FND Action.
 All Rights Reserved

-Registered Charity in England & Wales (1169554)
+Registered Charity (1169554)

 5a New Road Avenue